Tesla Model S Insurance Rates

 Rates are averaged for all Tesla Model S models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Right Tesla Model S Insurance
+How to Find More Affordable Tesla Model S Insurance

-The following list is a quick rundown of the coverage data covered above.
+The following is a summary of the concepts that were illustrated above.

-- You may be able to save approximately $220 per year simply by quoting early and online
+- It is possible to save as much as $220 per year just by quoting early and online

 Rate Tables and Charts